HITECHCRIME/HC_SG116_Hanged_King/README.md

 ## Lyrics

 ```
-arise and abide yeah
+i rise and abide yeah
-arise and abide yeah
+i rise and abide yeah
+god-shaped hole,

-"a god-shaped hole, the barren role
+the barren role of all the damned
-of all the damned in a fallen
+in a fallen and failed creation
-and failed creation ----for all the white
+for all the white - you see the light
-you see the light of the long dead
+of the long dead stars
-stars your existence is nothing
+your existence is nothing
 but an echo of a dying god

-you keep'em rites in the scrolls long forgotten
+i keep'em rites in the scrolls
+long forgotten my persistence
-your persistence as the keys
+as the keys to pry wide open
-to pry widee open eyes in the fodder
+eyes in the fodder dulled
-dulled conscience and free will
+conscience and free will
-alikeee (arise and abide)
+alike arise and abide
 nothing left to discover

-so arise and
+so i rise and
 abide to the ancient process
 we the hanged kings and queens
 arise and
 abide to the ancient order

 arise and abide yeah
 arise and abide yeah